shubhamjain0127/challenges/README.md

 Here I am using az cli commands to get the meta data of Virtual Machine in Azure Cloud.
 As a pre-requisite az cli should be installed on machine where these command will run.

 ```
 # Method of authentication can differ.
 It can be either using SPN or interactive user login.
-We can hide the sensitive data like client secret depeneding upon the tool I wea er using.
+We can hide the sensitive data like client secret depeneding upon the tool we are using.
 Ex: in Ansible we can store the SPN data as credential and we can use shell module to execute below commands.
 az login --service-principal -u "<SPN-CLIENT-ID>" -p "<SPN-CLIENT-SECRET>" --tenant "<YOUR-TENANT-ID>" ;
 az account set --subscription "<YOUR-SUBSCRIPTION-ID>"